charvijain12/ScanSleuth/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](https://github.com/charvijain12/ScanSleuth/blob/main/LICENSE).